The Skaters: Writing

 According to an interview Ashbery gave to The Paris Review, he wrote the poem largely on typewriter.

 when I was writing “The Skaters,” the lines became unmanageably long.
 I would forget the end of the line before I could get to it.
 It occurred to me that perhaps I should do this at the typewriter, because I can type faster than I can write.
 So I did, and that is mostly the way I have written ever since.
 Occasionally I write a poem in longhand to see whether I can still do it.
 I don't want to be forever bound to this machine.

-Ashbery later described the poem as "A meditation on my childhood which was rather solitary" and he often associated his childhood not as a painful experience but one of boredom.
-Ashbery agreed with that boredom was formative to his art, similar in vein to the statement of Larry Rivers to fellow New York School poet Frank O'Hara that "the history of art and the history of each artist’s development are the response to the discomforts of boredom."
+Ashbery described the poem as "A meditation on my childhood which was rather solitary," and said that his childhood was not a painful experience but one of boredom.
+Ashbery felt that boredom was formative to his art, similar in vein to the statement of Larry Rivers to fellow New York School poet Frank O'Hara that "The history of art and the history of each artist’s development are the response to the discomforts of boredom."